ErKeLost/adny-design/docs/components/message/index.md

     },
         goaaa() {
       this.$message.warning({
-        message: 'this. is  a  message'
+        message: 'this. is  a  message',
+        showClose: true
       })
     }
   }